iwanders/analysis-ithc-iptsd/README.md

 Where the size is in the spot where the current digitizer ID is located, so...
 The `0x6e` frame has a special header, because `38872` as size doesn't appear to be right; the reports until `0xff` don't add up.

-Adding special handling in the parsing for `0x6e`, we obtain the following frame, with the size manually set to `1348`:
+Adding special handling in the parsing for `0x6e` header, it is 29 bytes long, we obtain the following frame, with the size manually set to `1348`:

 ```
 0x6e size: 1348 hexdump: 6e ad f7 d8 97 00 00 00 00 00 00 07 00 00 00 ff 00 00 0b 08 00 00 00 00 00 00 00 00 00